Kiernan Grissom

 Sprout [x]

-a more comprehensible view.
+Sprout [x] is the speculative brussels sprout created by averaging the dimensions of a group of 10 sprouts.
+An abstraction drawing was produced to demonstrate [x] in a more comprehensible view.
 Landscapes can quickly be understood and taken in by the a viewer, easily able to guage scale of each peak.
 The form of a brussels sprout hides its structure from the common viewer, making it difficult to grasp what each aspect accumulates to and how the system functions.
 Abstracting the brussels sprout into a landscape allows a viewer to understand the hidden structure of the system.

 The form of Sprout [x] mimics the pattern of growth seen in a common brussels sprout.
 The Fibonacci Spiral is a spiral formation which works from the bottom of the stalk, where the first leaf sprouts, up towards its apex shoot.
-The largest leaves are found on the outermost layer while the smallest are tight against the stalk at the
+The largest leaves are found on the outermost layer while the smallest are tight against the stalk at the core.
+Following the Fibonacci Sequence, Brussels Sprouts have 34 leaves [the seventh Fibonacci number].

 Sprout [y / z]